srinivasboga7/LSDI_GW/README.md

 ## Background

 This repository has a implementation of LSDI gateway node and discovery node.
 LSDI is a DAG based blockchain system inspired from IoTA to improve the scalabilty of using blockchain in IoT environments.
-To find more about the system please read [LSDI] (https://ieeexplore.ieee.org/abstract/document/9334000/).
+To find more about the system please read https://ieeexplore.ieee.org/abstract/document/9334000/.

 ## Usage